thokall/test1/vt17/index.md

 During this course, you will learn about:

-* The basic data types in R and how to use data structures in analysis.
+* Core concepts about Python syntax: Data types, blocks and indentation, variable scoping, iteration, functions, methods and arguments
 * Different ways to control program flow using loops and conditional tests
-* Howto to use R studio to generate reproducible results
-* How to download packages that can extend the functions in R
+* Regular expressions and pattern matching
+* Writing functions and best-practice ways of making them usable
 * Reading from and writing to files
-* Generate beutiful graphics from suitable data
+* Code packaging and Python libraries
+* How to work with biological data using external libraries.

 # Learning Outcomes

 After this course you should be able to:

-* Write and run R scripts
+* Edit and run Python code
 * Write file-processing python programs that produce output to the terminal and/or external files.
 * Create stand-alone python programs to process biological data
 * Know how to develop your skills in Python after the course (including debugging)